apache/spark/docs/best-practices.rst

 Creating a task
 ---------------

 You should treat tasks in Airflow equivalent to transactions in a database.
-It implies that you should never produce incomplete results from your tasks.
+This implies that you should never produce incomplete results from your tasks.
 An example is not to produce incomplete data in ``HDFS`` or ``S3`` at the end of a task.

 Airflow can retry a task if it fails.
 Thus, the tasks should produce the same outcome on every re-run.